 Awishkar Theatre’s Aaydaan; Don’t Worry Be Happy, written by Mihir Rajda, and directed by Adwait Dadarkar; and Kali Billi Productions’ Sangeet Bari are among the many landmark productions that have been staged at the festival over the years.

-The NCPA is relaunching the Pratibimb Marathi Natya Utsav in May 2022.
-On the bill are the plays Adhyaat Me Sadhyaat Tu Madyaat Ma Kuni Nahi from the Maharashtra Cultural Centre, Pune and Mumbaiche Kawale from Awishkar; the lavani showcase Sangeet Devbabhali by Kali Billi Productions; the dramatic reading Aparichit PuLa, conceptualised and directed by Chandrakant Kale; and a conversation between Satish Alekar, Kale and Vijay Kenkre.
+The NCPA relaunched the Pratibimb Marathi Natya Utsav in May 2022, where plays including Adhyaat Me Sadhyaat Tu Madyaat Ma Kuni Nahi from the Maharashtra Cultural Centre and Mumbaiche Kawale from Awishkar were showcased.
+There were also dance showcases by Kali Billi Productions, a dramatic reading of Aparichit PuLa and a conversation between Satish Alekar, Kale and Vijay Kenkre.

 Check out more theatre festivals here.

 How To Get There

 How to Reach Mumbai